paladin-t/my_basic/README.md

 ## [Wiki](https://github.com/paladin-t/my_basic/wiki)

-Most of the fundamental topics are mentioned in the [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf).
-There are still some other scattered topics besides these aspects, such as the desine principle, machinism behind MY-BASIC, effective practice, etc; all issued in the [Wiki](https://github.com/paladin-t/my_basic/wiki):
+Most of the fundamental topics are mentioned in the [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf); there are still some other scattered ones besides these aspects, such as the desine principle, machinism behind MY-BASIC, effective practice, etc; all issued in the [Wiki](https://github.com/paladin-t/my_basic/wiki):

 * Principles
  * [Passes](https://github.com/paladin-t/my_basic/wiki/Passes)